trentferguson/dev-site/docs/CONFIGURATION.md

 ### 2. Changing the content

 All portfolio content, including texts and images, is located in the public folder at the root level.
-Within this folder, you'll find two key directories:
+Within this foldezr, you'll find two key directories:

 - `public/data` ➔ Contains JSON files with the portfolio's texts and general configurations.
 - `public/images` ➔ Contains all the images used in the portfolio.